spaziocodice/FragLink/README.md

 https://fragments.yourproject.org{subject, predicate, object, graph, page}
 ```

-However, being a triple/quad pattern resolver, it doesn't still know where to fetch data.
+However, being a triple/quad pattern resolver, it doesn't still know how to fetch data.
 The default implementation is a simple NoOp, meaning no data is returned in response, only metadata.
 Here's an example (empty) response:

 ```